marcinsmoliga/marcinsmoliga/README.md

 ### Hi there 👋
 :books: THE BOOKS I HAVE READ
-:grey_exclamation: Java
+* Java
-:grey_exclamation: SQL
+* SQL
-* "Sams Teach Yourself SQL in 10 minutes" B.Forta
+ -"Sams Teach Yourself SQL in 10 minutes" B.Forta
-:grey_exclamation: Spring
+* Spring
-:grey_exclamation: Agile
+* Agile
-* "The Art of Agile Development" J.Shore & S.Warden
+ - "The Art of Agile Development" J.Shore & S.Warden

 <!--
 **marcinsmoliga/marcinsmoliga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.